dyvenia/site-thescalableway/src/posts/2024/2024-11-21-lightweight-K3S.md

 ### Common Struggle for Prefect Users: Deployment

-Adopting Prefect as an orchestrator unlocks many possibilities but like any powerful tool, it comes with a learning curve.
+Adopting Prefect as an orchestrator unlocks many possibilities, but like any powerful tool, it comes with a learning curve.
 Prefect flexibility and a developer-first approach can initially feel daunting for teams unfamiliar with building solid deployment solutions.

 Prefect’s philosophy emphasizes providing tools rather than prescribing solutions, allowing users to adapt its features to their specific needs.
 While this approach offers flexibility and scalability, it can leave data engineers uncertain about where to start with scalable deployment practices like CI/CD pipelines and autoscaling.